Stress at work can be a really hard experience to go through.

 This can really place a toll on any worker to work themselves to the bone, impacting all parts of their life.
 How is stress seen in your workplace?
 Is it an expected experience or is it seen as a warning sign that maybe your workload has increased too much?

-When you study for a test your stress level can increase, prompting you to study harder and motivates behaviours towards feeling more prepared.
-This is time limited, manageable and personal behaviours can address the stress level through positive study habits.
-Some stress can actually be too much.
+For example, when you study for a test your stress level can increase.
+This prompts you to study harder and motivates behaviours towards feeling more prepared.
+However, this stress is time-limited, and manageable.
+And personal behaviours can address the stress level through positive study habits.

-Lets look at a simple diagram that highlights optimal performance.
+Let’s look at a simple diagram that highlights optimal performance.

 Stress at work: some interesting questions to ask yourself